 The surface of the oral cavity is lined by specialized cells called squamous cells. that create a barrier called the epithelium.
 The tissue below the epithelium is called stroma.
-Pathologists use the word mucosa to describe tissue that includes both the epithelium and the stroma.
+The epithelium is separated from the stroma by a thin strip of tissue called the basement membrane.
+Pathologists use the word mucosa to describe all of the tissue above the stroma.

 Squamous cell carcinoma is a type of cancer that starts from the squamous cells in the epithelium.
 Squamous cell carcinoma is the most common type of cancer to start in the oral cavity.
 This tumour can start anywhere in the oral cavity although most start on the side of the tongue (lateral tongue) or the bottom (floor) of the mouth.

 Most squamous cell carcinomas of the oral cavity are described as keratinizing because the cancer cells produce a protein called keratin which is normally found in the skin but not in the oral cavity.

 Squamous cell carcinoma in the oral cavity often starts from a pre-cancerous disease called squamous dysplasia.
 Squamous dysplasia may be present for many years before turning into squamous cell carcinoma.